zaidmukaddam/miniperplx/README.md

 - **URL Specific search**: Get information from a specific URL.
 - **Weather**: Get the current weather for any location using OpenWeather's API.
 - **Programming**: Run code snippets in multiple languages using E2B's API.
+- **Maps**: Get the location of any place using Google Maps API.
+- **Results Overview**: Get a quick overview of the results from different providers.
+- **Translation**: Translate text to different languages using Microsoft's Translator API.

 ## Built with
 - [Next.js](https://nextjs.org/)